TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

 **Todo**
-[ ] Reorganize data so that training and evaluation problems are split, because they are so different in terms of difficulty.
+[x] Reorganize data so that training and evaluation problems are split, because they are so different in terms of difficulty.

 **Measuring Performance:**
 Objective: Define a test that is a representative measure of performance while also being fast to run.

 **Levers:**
 - FAST:
+[ ] Include the test grid, it adds information.
 [ ] When providing code, also provide a summary of the rationale behind what is being done. (not in the reasoning).
+[Test this out in a clean test script to go in a tests folder.]
-[ ] Check whether the code sandbox on openai is ephemeral or not.
+[x] Check whether the code sandbox on openai is ephemeral or not.
+Seems like it is persistent in our setup (although probably we should more rigourously check if we care about it).
-[ ] Include the test grid, it adds information.

 - MEDIUM:
 [ ] Try inputting images of the problem as well as just the problem itself.